Experience the Queen of the West on Columbia River Cruise

 The staff and crew were wonderful, the small paddlewheeler was charming and the scenery…astounding.
 I brushed up on a little Lewis and Clark history and learned so much more about the Pacific Northwest as we slowly cruised towards Idaho and the Snake River.

-Here’s my photo tour of the American West, interspersed with snapshots of scenery that you have to experience to believe.
+Here’s my photo tour of the Queen of the West, interspersed with snapshots of scenery that you have to experience to believe.
 I had no idea what to expect in this part of our country.

 Aboard American Cruise Lines Queen of the West and an ever-changing view from my window, along the Columbia River.